ffurrer2/namespace-provisioner/README.md

 ## Usage

 The operator needs permissions to deploy new resources in newly created namespaces.
-Therefore you need a kubernetes config file which includes a user with the correct permissions and the credentials.
-The easiest way is to add your kubernetes config file, which you also use with your `kubectl` command.
+Therefore you need a Kubernetes config file which includes a user with the correct permissions and the credentials.
+The easiest way is to add your Kubernetes config file, which you also use with your `kubectl` command.

 ### TL;DR